 Many cruise ships prefer to conduct marriage ceremonies while safely docked in port.
 Then, the wedding party celebrates after the ship sails.

-Colorado does not have coastal waters, but federal maritime law applies on a body of water that crosses state borders and is ruled navigable for commercial use.
+Colorado does not have coastal waters, but the federal maritime law applies to a body of water that crosses state borders and is ruled navigable for commercial use.
 This occurs at two places in Colorado.
 On the Colorado River, as it flows from the Grand Junction area across the state border into Utah, and, on the Navajo Reservoir, near Pagosa Springs, which is a long lake that crosses the Colorado border into New Mexico.

 In Colonial times, most notaries lived in seaports in New England.
 They were very active in taking sworn statements, known as marine protests, from sea captains, to report losses or damages at sea due to storms and accidents.
 Although marine protests are seldom used today, several states still have notary laws giving authority to do a marine protest.